 The results were generally strong but there were differences in the way the products handled threats.
 The vast majority of them were able to block threats, whether general or targeted, upon delivery.
 Some products allowed the delivery of a few threats and only reported detection when the malware's attack chain was underway.
-In most of these cases, the products were able to neutralise the threats.
-It's also interesting to note that these instances of neutralisation occurred most often when targeted attacks were launched.
+In many of these cases, the products were able to neutralise the threats.

-Five out of six products stopped all of the attacks.
-These belonged to Microsoft, Trellix, Sophos, Kaspersky, and ESET.
+A stunning seven products stopped all of the attacks.
+These belonged to Sophos,

+Trellix, Kaspersky, Broadcom, ESET, Microsoft and VIPRE.
 The rest of the products came in strongly behind.
-Webroot SecureAnywhere Endpoint Protection missed two of the common threats and five of the targeted attacks.
+Fortinet EDR protected against all the targeted threats but missed one of the more common threats.
+Sentinel One and

+CrowdStrike Falcon stopped all the general attacks but missed a targeted threat each.

-Legitimate applications and websites were handled correctly, with no mistakes.
+Almost all the products handled the legitimate applications and websites correctly, with no mistakes.
+Fortinet EDR, however, blocked one object without asking for permission and flagged another as suspicious before allowing it to run anyway.

 All of the products in this test win AAA awards.
 The strongest from Sophos, ESET, Trellix, Kaspersky, Microsoft and Broadcom stopped all the threats and allowed all legitimate applications.
-Webroot's endpoint protection product also achieved Total Accuracy Ratings of 95%, which is also outstanding.
+Endpoint protection products from VIPRE, CrowdStrike, SentinelOne and Fortinet also achieved Total Accuracy Ratings in the high 90s, which is also outstanding.

-AppendicesAppendix A: Terms Used
+Appendices Appendix A: Terms Used